ajay2019bite053/TypingHub/backend/AI_SETUP.md

 - ✅ API key never leaves the server
 - ✅ No client-side API calls to OpenRouter
 - ✅ All requests go through your backend
-- ✅ API key stored in config file
+- ✅ API key stored in .env file (never in code)
-- ✅ No .env file required
+- ✅ .env file is in .gitignore (never committed to git)